quakish/quakommon/Readme.txt

 Changelog:
+1.2.1 :
+ - Updated install instructions a bit

 1.2 :
  - Made a github for this
  - Fixed a mistake in how the common textures were packed that made the install notes install them wrong!